oicr-gsi/vidarr/identifiers.md

-# Vidarr Identifiers
+# Víðarr Identifiers
-Rather than using incrementing identifiers, Vidarr identifies workflow versions, workflow runs, and output files using SHA-256 hashes of key metadata.
+Rather than using incrementing identifiers, Víðarr identifies workflow versions, workflow runs, and output files using SHA-256 hashes of key metadata.
 The assumption is that if two objects have the same hash, they must be equivalent.
 All workflow run matching is done by hash matching.